RLee203/cyd-firmware-builds/firmwares/esp32-div/README.md

 # ESP32-DIV

-Merged firmware release for `ESP32-DIV` on the `CYD 2.8-inch` variant.
+Custom firmware release for `ESP32-DIV` on the `CYD 2.8-inch` variant.

 ## Release